 A versatile backline weapon from the Cook Islands, he carved out a long professional career in Australia's NRL while proudly representing his heritage on the international stage.

-Brad Takairangi's journey in rugby league is a story of resilience and versatility.
-Born in Sydney to Cook Islands heritage, he navigated the challenging pathways of the NRL, making his debut for the Sydney Roosters in 2010.
-His career was defined by adaptability, slotting into roles at centre, five-eighth, or second-row for clubs like the Gold Coast Titans, Parramatta Eels, and the North Queensland Cowboys.
-While he never became a marquee superstar, his consistent performances and utility value made him a reliable asset for over a decade.
-His greatest pride, however, was worn on his chest: he was a stalwart for the Cook Islands national team, earning multiple caps and helping to elevate the profile of Pacific Island rugby league.
-His career stands as a testament to the professional journeyman who excels through flexibility and unwavering commitment to his roots.
+Brad Takairangi debuted for the Sydney Roosters in 2010, beginning a decade-long NRL career defined by versatility.
+Born in Sydney to Cook Islands heritage, he played centre, five-eighth, and second-row for the Gold Coast Titans, Parramatta Eels, and North Queensland Cowboys.
+He never became a marquee superstar, but his consistent performances and utility value made him a reliable asset.
+His greatest pride was representing the Cook Islands national team, earning multiple caps and elevating the profile of Pacific Island rugby league.
+His career exemplifies the professional journeyman who excels through flexibility and unwavering commitment to his roots.

 1981–1996